fbpx Top

 ADAPTED RESOURCES

 Adapted resources that I use for independent work, IEP goal work, rotations, and group lessons!
 I don’t have the room to do a beautiful wall of organized task boxes as I did in the vocation lab (see www.spedadulting.com/voclab) but I’ve put out related items in sections together with labels so they are easy to find & put back.
+On this shelf, students can pick from a variety of task boxes that are filled with sorting and job skill assembling tasks, and a variety of task cards and take a basket to clothes pins to mark their answers if they prefer (or they can use a dry erase marker to circle).

-Browse over 150 life skills & vocational task cards here
+Browse over 150 life skills & vocational task cards here:

 Adult Transition Classroom Tour